Akhilesh0804/olist-ecommerce-analysis/README.md

 **Q1 — Funnel analysis**
 The Olist purchase funnel demonstrates consistently strong conversion rates across all five stages, ranging from 98.54% to 99.84%, reflecting an operationally healthy marketplace.
-Volume drop-off is not Olist's primary challenge.
+Volume drop off is not Olist's primary challenge.
 The focus shifts to the quality of the 95,647 reviews collected rather than their quantity.